dhelms1/food_production/README.md

 ---

 *Note: refer to `proposal.pdf` for the full in-depth project outline.*
+*Note: refer to `project_report.pdf` for the full in-depth project findings and conclusion.*
 ---

 ## Software & Libraries